Lalla Rookh

+Lalla Rookh is a romantic work by Irish poet Thomas Moore, first published in 1817.
+The title refers to the fictional heroine of the frame tale, depicted as the daughter of the 17th-century Mughal emperor Aurangzeb.
+It consists of four narrative poems with a connecting tale in prose.
+The work was a resounding success, and its popularity gave rise to many ships being named "Lalla Rookh" during the 19th century.
+It also played an instrumental role in making Kashmir (called Cashmere in the poem) a household name in the English-speaking world.
+The poem remains one of the great works of orientalist poetry and has been regularly adapted into films, musicals, operas, and other media.

 Name and background

-The name Lalla Rookh or Lala-Rukh (لاله رخ laleh rox or rukh), means "tulip-cheeked" and is an endearment frequently used in Persian poetry.
+The name Lalla Rookh or Lala-Rukh (لاله رخ laleh rox or rukh) means "tulip-cheeked" and is an endearment frequently used in Persian poetry.
 Lalla Rookh has also been translated as "rosy-cheeked"; however, the first word derives from the Persian word for tulip, laleh, and a different word, laal, means rosy, or ruby.
 Tulips were first cultivated in Persia, probably in the 10th century, and remain a powerful symbol in Iranian culture, and the name Laleh is a popular girl's name.
 Rukh also translates as "face".

+Moore is believed to have drawn inspiration from The Garden of Knowledge by Inayatullah Kamboh (1608–1671).
+He set his poem in a sumptuous oriental setting on the advice of Lord Byron.

+The work was completed in 1817 while Moore was living in a house in the countryside of Hornsey, Middlesex, and the house was renamed, possibly by Moore himself, after the poem.
 Lalla Rookh is a fictional daughter of Emperor Aurangzeb; he had no daughter of this name.

-Moore set his poem in a sumptuous oriental setting on the advice of Lord Byron.

-The work was completed in 1817 while Moore was living in a house in the countryside of Hornsey, Middlesex, and the house was renamed, possibly by Moore himself, after the poem.

 Overview

-Engaged to the young king of Bukhara, Lalla Rookh goes forth to meet him, but falls in love with Feramorz, a poet from her entourage.
+The plot is framed by a romantic narrative featuring the princess's journey and encounters.
+The aged King of Bukhara abdicated in favour of his son, which caused an Indian ruler to arrange a marriage between his daughter Lalla Rookh and the new ruler.
+Lalla Rookh travels to meet her betrothed, but falls in love with Feramorz, a poet posing as a humble singer in her entourage.
+Feramorz charms the princess with his ability to compose poetry.
 The bulk of the work consists of four interpolated tales sung by the poet: "The Veiled Prophet of Khorassan" (loosely based upon the story of Al-Muqanna), "Paradise and the Peri", "The Fire-Worshippers", and "The Light of the Harem".
-When Lalla Rookh enters the palace of her bridegroom she swoons away, but revives at the sound of a familiar voice.
-She awakes with rapture to find that the poet she loves is none other than the king to whom she is engaged.
+When Lalla Rookh enters the palace of her bridegroom, she swoons away, expecting to do her duty in marrying a man she has never met.
+She awakens with rapture to find that the poet she loves is there.
+The king had disguised himself as a slave to test whether his bride-to-be loved him for who he truly was.